 I also love squeezing things like face lotion and foundation into contact cases instead of bringing the entire bottle.

 Re-think your morning/night routine.
 Is there anything you can do without for a month or so?
 Do you absolutely have to have that hairspray?
 Do you need two different kinds of face wash?
 Can you wear your hair in a messy bun for the trip so you don't need those hair serums?
 Leave anything you can at home and only take the necessities.

 I usually skip out on wearing much makeup when I travel.
 Mascara isn't considered a liquid, so that doesn't take up space in my quart-sized bag of liquids, unlike my primer and my foundation.
 I'll plan on wearing my glasses for most of the trip and only bringing a bit of contact solution, instead of a full 3.4 ounce bottle.

 A great way to save some room is to combine anything you can.
 Consider getting a two in one shampoo/condition set.
 Rather than having two bottles, you'll only have one.
 Get a soap that is gentle enough to use on your face, but can be used on your body as well.
 Any little trick like this will be a big space saver.

 Last, but not least ...
 Buy some stuff there.
-If you're not picky with your products, you can find almost any of the common stuff where ever you're going.
-Shampoo, conditioner, deodorant, toothpaste, etc. Just keep in mind, they will probably have a very limited selection and you'll have to make special trip to the store right when you arrive.
+If you're not picky with your products or brand names, you can find almost any of the common stuff where ever you're going.
+Shampoo, conditioner, deodorant, toothpaste, lotion, sunscreen, aloe vera, etc.

-If you want some more travel tips, check out our blog.
+We have all of our packing tips, right here.
+You'll find everything you need to pack up a suitcase, a carry on, a backpack and more.
+Oh, and check out our blog for more travel tips.
 There are sooo many good ones over there.
 While you're at it, check out the ILP Instagram and follow along with our current volunteers (they're doing some pretty cool things)!